 Medicines you can buy yourself to treat a vaginal yeast infection are:

 - Read the package inserts carefully and use them as directed.

 - You will need to take the medicine for 1 to 7 days, depending on which medicine you buy.
 (If you do not get repeated infections, a 1-day medicine might work for you.)

 - Do not stop using these medicines early because your symptoms are better.

-You doctor can also prescribe a pill that you only take by mouth once.
+Your provider can also prescribe a pill that you only take by mouth once.

 If your symptoms are worse or you get vaginal yeast infections often, you may need: